 Sam talks about the objectification and sexualization of girls, which she calls “dumbfounding.”
 She touches on the massive rise in boob jobs and other forms of plastic surgery, on botox and even more absurd practices: “When I was seven, they didn’t have padded bikini tops for girls, but they do now… How did we get to this, really?”

 She recalls a speech she gave in Toronto last month, after which somebody asked how we can provide a strong enough competing narrative for girls when they’re bombarded with kinder-bikinis and other atrocities on a daily basis—a valid, pressing question.
-“And it’s not just (that we need a competing narrative) for girls, but for boys, too,” says Sam.
+“And it’s not just (that we need a competing narrative) for girls, but for boys, too,” she says.
 “Boys (absorb the mainstream messages) and think that girls are supposed to be a certain way, and they sexualize them instead of understanding who and what they are, and why feminism is both a male and a female pursuit.
 It’s a human pursuit; it’s about people, it’s about equality and it’s about respect for one another.”

 “There’s this sense that it just can’t be done,” says Sam.
 “You have to be at work for 8:30am and you have to work for (a set number of) hours, and it’s really too bad because it’s just not as family-friendly as many of us would hope.”

 Again, consumerism, and the “profit at any cost” mentality, rears its ugly head.
-“There are some regrets you can manage,” says Sam. “‘I wish I made more money’ or ‘I wish I’d taken that promotion.’
+“There are some regrets you can manage,” she says. “‘I wish I made more money’ or ‘I wish I’d taken that promotion.’
 But you don’t want to get to the end of your life and say, ‘Wow, I missed my child growing up and I’m still trying to rebuild that relationship’ or ‘I missed being there for my parents when they were in their last decade.’
 Those are the regrets that you don’t want to end with.”